shanzi/diumoo/README.md

 Then you can open `diumoo.xcodeproj` and modify the code or compile it.

-Pull requests is welcomed.
+Pull requests are extremely welcomed.
 Fork and conforms to [GitHub workflow](https://guides.github.com/introduction/flow/index.html) before contribution :)

 ## Maintainers